Cascading/cascading-jdbc/README.md

 # Building and Testing

-Building all jars is done with a simple `gradle build`.
+Building all jars is done with a simple `gradle build` (Gradle version 1.8 required).
 This produces "normal" jar files, to be used within cascading applications as well as "fat" provider jars, that can be used within [lingual](http://docs.cascading.org/lingual/1.0/).